julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 ### Functions

-It makes sense to write a function as a wrapper, especially if it has dependencies on C/C++ linked definitions.
+It makes sense to write a function as a wrapper, especially if it has dependencies on binded definitions.
 Thanks to the Wrapper, it is easier to update or troubleshoot any type change than update each call.

 An example C++ function:
 ```cpp